warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 	}
 	```

 	Each of these methods uses the Service Fabric Stateful Services' `StateManager` class to create a transaction scope, create or retrieve a ```ReliableDictionary``` object, and retrieve an item from that object. ```ReliableDictionary``` is part of the [Reliable Collection](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-reliable-collections) types offered by Service Fabric.
-Reliable collections support high-availability, scalability, and speed while offering a programming model that is similar to one for applications that run on a single computer rather than a cluster.
+Reliable collections support high availability, scalability, and speed while offering a programming model that is similar to one for applications that run on a single computer rather than a cluster.

 1. Now add the following methods to the ```InventoryController``` class: